Zemchar/jun3iper/README.md

 I mainly use Python however I also know C#, C++, A bit of JS, and some shell scripting/bash

+If you want a bot made or some other project done or just want to chat please contact me either on discord (N3#6494) or by email (n3utr1n000@gmail.com)

 # Open Source projects i'm proud of:
 - [De Fan](https://github.com/N3utr1n0/De-Fan)